dasnoopy/MyAdwaita-Colors/README.md

 # MyAdwaita-Colors

 - A gnome-shell theme ( **gnome v46 only** ) based on vanilla gnome-shell theme: it use nord theme colors schema for background and, mainly, less rounded borders and less padding.
-- Provide also a python script to set an accent color (from 24 preset) to gnome-shell and gtk3-gtk4 themes
+- Provide also a python script to set an accent color (from 24 preset or from external palette file with a list of HEX colors) to gnome-shell and gtk3-gtk4 themes
 - It's a dark only gnome-shell theme.

 **Disclaimer:**